aplauche/Rocket-Blocks/README.md

 Create block is packaged with the plugin.
 Simply run `npm run add-block` and a wizard will guide you and place the block files in a new folder under the `src` directory.

-NOTE: YOU STILL NEED TO REGISTER THE BLOCK TYPE AFTER ADDING IT!

-Go into the `rocket-blocks.php` and make sure the new block is registered if it is not showing up in the admin.

 ### Long term goals

 Ideally we can create a framework style setup that allows quick native block creation approaching the ease of ACF.